-Your foster will be tested and, if necessary, treated for worms before coming to your home.
-If you detect worms in your foster's stool, or your puppy's stomach seems distended, contact the foster medical coordinator to decide treatment.
+Your foster will be treated for the most common type of worms before coming to your home.
+If you detect worms in your foster's stool, or your foster's stomach seems distended, contact the Medical Care Center to determine treatment.
 It is important to note that animals being treated often show dead or dying worms in their stool.
 There is no need to be alarmed.